MicrosoftDocs/cpp-docs/docs/windows/how-to-complete-asynchronous-operations-using-wrl.md

  The following steps start an asynchronous timer and wait for the timer to expire.
 The complete example follows.

 > [!WARNING]
->  Although you typically use the [!INCLUDE[cppwrl_short](../windows/includes/cppwrl_short_md.md)] in a Universal Windows Platform app, this example uses a console app for illustration.
+>  Although you typically use the Windows Runtime C++ Template Library in a Universal Windows Platform app, this example uses a console app for illustration.
 Functions such as `wprintf_s` are not available from a Universal Windows Platform app.
 For more information about the types and functions that you can use in a Universal Windows Platform app, see [CRT functions not supported by /ZW](http://msdn.microsoft.com/library/windows/apps/jj606124.aspx) and [Win32 and COM for Windows Store apps](http://msdn.microsoft.com/library/windows/apps/br205757.aspx).

-1. Include (`#include`) any required [!INCLUDE[wrt](../atl/reference/includes/wrt_md.md)], [!INCLUDE[cppwrl_short](../windows/includes/cppwrl_short_md.md)], or C++ Standard Library headers.
+1. Include (`#include`) any required Windows Runtime, Windows Runtime C++ Template Library, or C++ Standard Library headers.

      [!code-cpp[wrl-consume-async#2](../windows/codesnippet/CPP/how-to-complete-asynchronous-operations-using-wrl_1.cpp)]